Socialist Party of Macedonia

 In the 2002 legislative elections, the party won 2.1% of the popular vote and 1 out of 120 seats.
-Before this elections the SPM broke its close relations with the SDSM and refused to take part in the SDSM led coalition government.
+Before this election the SPM broke its close relations with the SDSM and refused to take part in the SDSM led coalition government.
 In December 2003 the SPM formed a coalition with the Democratic Alternative and with the Democratic Union.

 In the 2006 legislative elections, the party boosted its number of seats from 1 to 3 and participated in its first coalition government with the VMRO–DPMNE led by Nikola Gruevski.

 In the 2008 legislative elections, the party maintained its number of seats at 3 and became the second largest party in the coalition government led by the conservative party VMRO–DPMNE.

-In the government the party participated with 1 minister, Ljupco Dimovski, minister for agriculture, forestry and water economy and one vice minister for transport and connections.
+In the government the party participated with 1 minister, Ljupčo Dimovski, minister for agriculture, forestry and water economy and one vice minister for transport and connections.

 The party's youth wing is the Young Socialists of Macedonia.